pivotal/docs-tap/getting-started.md

 #### Example Supply Chain including Source and Image Scans

-One of the out-of-the-box supply chains we are working on for a future release will include image and source code vulnerability scanning and metadata storage into a preset Tanzu Application Platform supply chain.
+One of the out of the box supply chains we are working on for a future release will include image and source code vulnerability scanning and metadata storage into a preset Tanzu Application Platform supply chain.
 Until then, you can use this example to see how to try this out:
 [Example Supply Chain including Source and Image Scans](scst-scan/choreographer.md).

 **Next Steps and Further Information**